hamstergene/p5/README.md

 * If pattern does not contain '/', it matches filename only.
 * If pattern has '/', it matches paths, relative to the workspace root.
 * Patterns are matched using `fnmatch` (supports `*` wildcards).
-* `.p4ignore` and `$P4CONFIG` files are not ignored by default.
-You have to add them manually if you need that.
+* `.p4ignore` file itself is not ignored by default.
+You may want to add it there if don't keep it under version control.

 ## Misc